bradagy/dotfiles/README.md

 `git push`

 # TODO
-- Add logic `setup.sh` to handle pulling changes from repo for tpm submodule
+- Add logic to `setup.sh` to handle pulling changes from repo for tpm submodule